 Read Guide →Try speculative decoding on your mobile device today.
 Get the app from Google Play.

 Google Play →Speculative decoding is a proven technique that delivers real speedups on mobile devices.
-By pairing a small draft model with your large target model, TokForge achieves up to 2x faster token generation with zero quality loss.
+By pairing a small draft model with your large target model, TokForge measured +34% to +43% faster token generation on supported devices with zero quality loss.